adityalawand7/Stroker/README.md

     ```

 4. **View Logs:**
-    - The logged data will be stored in [specify file name and location].
+    - The logged data will be stored in folder called KeyLogger_Info.

 ## Usage Guidelines